tkohonen/tkohonen.github.io/Windows_11_license_from_home_to_education_and_activate_Hyper-V.md

 bcdedit /set hypervisorlaunchtype auto
 ```

-### Need to shut down Hyper-v for compative gaming?
+### Need to shut down Hyper-V for compative gaming?

-Let's generate new Windows boot option for NO Hyper-v running. *You need to modify the command to match the bootloader tag*
+Let's generate new Windows boot option for NO Hyper-V running. *You need to modify the command to match the bootloader tag*

 ![hyper-v_off](assets/Windowsbootloader.png "Hyper-V off using bcdedit ")